 “Someplace I can lend a hand.”
 I grabbed a donut.
 They were for donors, however I had skipped breakfast.

 Outside hundreds of expectant donors jostled in a block-long queue.
 At the emergency entrance the doctors and nurses searched the avenue for the ambulances.
 No arrivals was not a good sign.

 Downtown was where help was needed and I returned home to dress in heavy work clothes and boots.
 I had worked construction in my youth.
 This city needed every hand on deck.
 I tried calling my friend, Andrew, again.
 The line was dead.

 I prayed he had escaped injury and rode my bike through the Lower East Side.

 The subways were closed to guard against any further attacks.

 Tens of thousands of New Yorkers walked north on the car-less avenues.
 Very few of them spoke and those that were usually stopped upon turning their heads to the ghostly column masking the end of Manhattan.

 Blockades had been erected on Canal Street to prevent pedestrians from proceeding closer to the disaster site.
 Every few minutes they were opened for incoming fire trucks and ambulances, however a stunned onlooker stated, “Nobody escaped alive.
 Supposedly they’re taking the bodies over to Jersey.
 More than two thousand already.”

 “People got out,” a man in a business suit heavily covered with soot contradicted him.
 “I was on the eight-second floor in the south tower.
 As soon as the first plane hit, we ran down the stairs.”

-“Where were you, when the second plane hit?” a young bicyclist with dreadlocks asked, as people gathered around the survivor.
+“Where were you, when the second plane hit?” a young bicyclist with dreadlocks asked and people gathered around the survivor.